-The District is in the process of drilling a new well.
-By June 2020, it is anticipated that a new well will be online to help augment existing pumping and provide redundancy for the wells we already have in service.
+The District is in the process of exploration to determine the location for a new well.
+It is anticipated that a new well will be online in 2021 to help augment existing pumping and provide redundancy for the wells we already have in service.